IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/button-group.md

 ## Styling

 The `ButtonGroup` component exposes `group` CSS part that allows us to style the button group container.
-Also, the `ToggleButton`s provides `toggle` CSS part that could be used to style the button element.
+Also, the `ToggleButton`s provide `toggle` CSS part that could be used to style the button element.

 `sample="/inputs/button-group/styling", height="200", alt="{Platform} Button Group Styling Example"`